fliphess/miicam/README.md

 As there are many limitations to the camera, join the [gitter channel](https://gitter.im/chuangmi-720p-hack) if you want to start a discussion on how to do things.
 I cannot guarantee that I've got (time to build) all the answers and solutions, but let's see if we can tackle some nice features together :)

 As I'm not that experienced with writing user interfaces, I would really appreciate it if some more experienced PHP devs and interface pro's would take a look at the web interface code for security and efficiency reasons.
+With the mirai botnet in mind and the many attacks on ip camera's a second opinion is more then welcome.
 If you're good at making a nice web interface, let me know!
 I'm quite tasteless when it comes to the web and layout, so I could use some help :)

 I love to learn, which is why i forked this project to work on a chuangmi specific firmware, but as a single developer I'm pretty sure, I make ugly mistakes.
 Please file issues and PR's if you notice something that could've been handled in a better way.
 I'm open to all suggestions and I would love to see some engagement of other nerds that bought this camera by accident or on purpose :)

+## Thanks

+This project exists thanks to the extensive research of many communities and individuals hacking xiaomi webcams.
+Standing on the heads of giants, much respect and thanks go out to those who shared their efforts to create a more suitable firmware for their Xiaomi ip camera.

+To thank 2 people in particular: [jymbob](https://github.com/jymbob/chuangmi-720-hack) and [ghoost](https://github.com/ghoost82/mijia-720p-hack): Thanks for sharing, without the many hours you've invested before me, I'd never have this nice alternative for my shitty ipcam :]

+If I somehow screwed up in licensing a script or tool that I've copied from your project, please file an issue, so I can add the requested changes.
+(I really suck at licensing, but I'd like to do it right)